hariamoor-zz/todo-cli/content/Rust-Asides.md

     m >> k           =  m >>= \_ -> k
 ```

 For the uninitiated, the above is absolute gibberish; however, in essence, Haskell provides a generic type called `Monad` defined by (1) a generic type `a`, and; (2) functions called `bind` and `return`.
-The `bind` function applies another monadic transformation respecting the same monad `m` iff `a` is valid, and the `return` function "unwraps" `a` so that it can be used as a normal value.
+The `bind` function (written `>>=`, said to form the Haskell logo) applies another monadic transformation respecting the same monad `m` iff `a` is valid, and the `return` function "unwraps" `a` so that it can be used as a normal value.

 In general, this is a much more succinct pattern for error-handling.
-In cases where you want to bother the user (which, for small applications such as this one, is most of them), it DWIMs and propagates the error, defined here as a `String`, up the call stack.
+In cases where you want to bother the user (which, for small applications such as this one, is most of them), it DWIMs (**D**oes **W**hat **I** **M**ean (ok, ostensibly what _you_ mean)) and propagates the error, defined here as a `String`, up the call stack.
 On the other hand, if the developer wants to explicitly handle the error, he may do so with Haskell's pattern-matching syntax.

+How?
+Haskell's `Result` type (more broadly named `Either` has a `Monad` instance).

-Idiomatic Rust follows a very similar system; the `Result` and `Option` types are isomorphic to trivially-defined monads in Haskell.
+Idiomatic Rust follows a very similar system; the `Result` and `Option` types are isomorphic to trivially-defined monads in Haskell (said isomorphism is seen in the `and_then` function in Rust and the `Ok` and `Some` constructors, more on why this isomorphism is up to various finicky details is provided in our lengthy discussion on the underlying mathematics [here](some-theory.md#rust-and-hkts "There's also some bitching about the notion of Monads if you didn't like this section.")).
 In general, it is considered unsavory to `panic!`, especially explicitly.
 You either propagate the error up the stack or manually address it; however, if you don't want to do either of those things, there is also an `.unwrap()` function that returns the underlying type or `panic!`s internally.

 ### Aside in the Aside: Similarity to the Ubiquitous `null` type